manners & play etiquette

-During your Adolescent Play School classes, your dog will brush up on a few obedience skills.
+During your Adolescent Class, your dog will brush up on a few obedience skills.
 At the same time, you’ll learn some management techniques to handle those problematic scenarios.

 With a little fairness, consistency and encouragement, your dog will soon have those essential manners to set them on the right path for their adult years.

-The Adolescent Play-School consists of five sessions: a compulsory dog-free theory lesson and four other practical lessons.
+Adolescent Class consists of five sessions: a compulsory online Theory class and four practical lessons.